 Flameless tea light and/or flameless votives

-Several cookie sheets – I used my older ones
+Several cookie sheets – If you are going to use your own gathered twigs.
+I used my older ones

 Step 1) Break the branches down enough to fit on a cookie sheet.
 It helps to snip off the branchy pieces so that all of the branches are like sticks, but make sure to add the branchy pieces right back into the branch pile.
 (I hope that makes sense.)

 Step 2) Bake the cookie sheet full of branches in the oven at 170 degrees F for 1 hr and 15 minutes.
 Let cool.
 This step helps dry out all the twigs, so that they’re easier to work with and also kills off any funky stuff living on the branches.